Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 <b>Linear Algebra, statistics and calculus</b>

 - <a href="https://www.khanacademy.org/math/">Khanacademy’s</a> linear algebra, calculus, and statistics videos are all fine places to start.
 Books and videos in this list can complement your learning.
+ - <a href="https://brilliant.org">Brilliant.org</a>.
+The factor that separates Brilliant from any other website is the variety of original and beautiful problems it offers.
+The points system serves as an encouraging factor for solving more problems.
+Must try!
+They have free courses.

 <b>Books</b>
 - Python